 Are you feeling fatigued?
 Exhausted by a full schedule?
 Are your joints feeling sore because you’ve been stressing them all day or opposite, not moving all day?
-In today’s post, we will be discussing what is fatigue and how we can help ourselves manage it via energy conservation techniques.
+In today’s post, we will be discussing the difference between fatigue and tiredness and how we can help ourselves minimize and manage fatigue via energy conservation techniques.

 Fatigue vs. Tiredness, Let’s Get Technical